Pinkneys Green: Character and amenities

 Pinkneys Green is a dormitory residential area and contains very few businesses or services.
 It has two public houses and a restaurant, and it is only a short distance from Maidenhead town centre and railway station.
-Pinkney's Green Common is frequented by dog-walkers at all hours of the day from across the area.
-It is owned by the National Trust.
-Carters Steam Fair stops at Pinkneys Green each year in the Spring, commenced by an annual "road run".
+Pinkney's Green Common is owned by the National Trust.
+Carters Steam Fair used to stop at Pinkneys Green each year in the Spring, commencing an annual "road run".
 Scouts have been in Pinkneys Green since 1909.
 Pinkneys Green Scouts on Winter Hill Road has over 135 members.
 The first Girl Guide company in the world was the 1st Pinkneys Green Guides (Miss Baden-Powell's Own).

 Ellington Morris - Maidenhead's Morris Dance team - are based in Pinkneys Green.
 Formed in 1972, the side practices throughout the winter at the scouts hut and perform their traditional Mummers play on Boxing day followed by dancing out from May 1 at pubs, fetes and events in the area throughout the summer.
 The side dances traditional Cotswold dances together with their own Ellington tradition.